Rurusetto/rurusetto/content/posts/sandbox/index.md

 # gameplay

 This rulesets don't have gameplay on `Play` menu.
-You can access sandbox by go to osu!lazer main menu, open in-game settings and go to ruleset's setting (type `Sandbox` in search box if you can't find it) and click on `Open Main Screen` button.
+You can access Sandbox by go to osu!lazer main menu, open in-game settings and go to ruleset's setting (type `Sandbox` in search box if you can't find it) and click on `Open Main Screen` button.

 ### list of sandbox game